 This is a colloquial term for Washington County, Rhode Island.
 It is the most southern county in the state, and natives often refer to it as simply South County.
 Unfortunately for researchers, the towns of Coventry, West Greenwich, and East Greenwich (which lie in neighboring Kent County) are often considered part of South County.
 All of this can make a genealogist’s head spin.

 When dealing with place names, take into account that the information you have on an ancestor may include a colloquial name.
 If you cannot find it on a map, check gazetteers (especially older ones).
-If you know what state it should be in, then try contacting the state library or state historical society.
+If you know what state it should be in from the ssdi, then try contacting the state library or state historical society.
 They might be able to help you identify the place and thus bring success to your genealogy search.